yemidada/leaderboard-setup/README.md

 # 📖 Leaderboard: final touches<a name="about-project"></a>

-**In this project, I understand how to use medium-fidelity wireframes to create a UI.**
+**In this project, I understand how to use medium-fidelity wireframes to create a UI and style the design with css style.**

 ## 🛠 Built With <a name="built-with"></a>